-The Financial Aid Office will receive qualitative and quantitative information downloaded from the Seminary's database at the end of the academic year.
+The Financial Aid Office will receive grade point average and pace information downloaded from the Seminary's database at the end of the academic year.
 The review process will be performed by the Director of Financial Aid.
 Students who do not meet the Satisfactory Academic Progress requirements will be notified in writing.

 If a student fails to meet satisfactory academic progress standards, but meets the standards at some point, the student can once again be eligible to receive federal aid.
 The Financial Aid Office will reconsider the student’s loan eligibility whenever his/her circumstances improve.
 If a student feels that he/she has earned the reinstatement after new grades are posted, then it is the student’s responsibility to contact the Financial Aid Office to request a reevaluation.
 The student may receive Federal Direct Unsubsidized and Federal Graduate Plus Loans only for the period of enrollment in which he/she becomes eligible.

 Assessment of a student's academic progress compares to the number of credits attempted to the credits successfully completed, to evaluate if the rate of progress indicates the student will finish the program within the maximum time allowed.

 M.Div. students must complete the M.Div. program within six years after entering the program; M.A., M.A.T.M., and M.A.T.S. students have four years to complete the their program; Th.M. students have two years to complete the Th.M. program.
 A student who completes the academic requirements for a program but does not have the degree is not eligible for further Title IV aid for that program.